2022 Philippine presidential election: Electoral system

 Logo for the 2022 NLE used for public materials and election awareness campaigns.

 According to the Constitution of the Philippines of 1987, the election is held every six years after 1992, on the second Monday of May.
 The incumbent president is term-limited.
 The incumbent vice president may run for two consecutive terms.
 The first-past-the-post voting system is used to determine the winner: the candidate with the highest number of votes, whether or not one has a majority, wins the presidency.

 The vice-presidential election is separate, is held on the same rules, and voters may split their ticket.
 According to the Constitution, if two or more candidates get the most votes for either position, Congress shall vote from among them which shall be president or vice president, as the case may be.

 Both winners will serve six-year terms commencing at noon on June 30, 2022, and ending on the same day, six years later.

-Candidates
+Tickets

 The Commission on Elections released the official list of candidates on January 25, 2022, although it was finalized nine days before.
 Candidates who appeared on the ballot could still have been disqualified until their proclamation.

 The presidential election featured the most candidates since 1992 with ten candidates running for president, while the vice presidential election featured the most candidates since 1998, with nine candidates running for vice president.
 This is ordered by the surname of the presidential candidate.